Exact Markov Chain-based Runtime Analysis of a Discrete Particle Swarm Optimization Algorithm on Sorting and OneMax: Analysis of the Markov Model

 \section{Analysis of the Markov Model}

-In this section we prove upper and lower bounds on the expected return time to the state $S_0$ of the Markov-model from Section~\ref{sec:model}.
+In this section we prove upper and lower bounds on the expected return time to the state $S_0$ of the Markov model from Section~\ref{sec:model}.
 These bounds are of key importance for our runtime analysis in Section~\ref{sec:runtime}.
-For the lower bounds we also introduce a notion of indistinguishability of certain states of a Markov-model.
+For the lower bounds we also introduce a notion of indistinguishability of certain states of a Markov model.

-In our analysis the probabilities $p_i$ are generally not constant.
+In our analysis the probabilities $p_i$ are generally not identical.
 If we assume that $p_1 = p_2 = \ldots = p_n = p$, then we obtain a non-homogeneous recurrence of order two with constant coefficients.
 In this case, standard methods can be used to determine the expected time needed to move to the attractor state $S_0$ as a function of $n$~\cite[Ch.~7]{GKP:94}.
 Note also that for $p=1/k$ this is exactly the recurrence that occurs in the analysis of a randomized algorithm for $k$-\textsc{SAT}~\cite{P:91,S:99} and~\cite[pp.~160f.]{MU:05}.
-If $p_i$ is a non-constant function of $i$, then the recurrence can in some cases be solved, see e.\,g., \cite[Ch.~7]{GKP:94} and~\cite{Petkovsek:94}.
+If $p_i$ has not necessarily identical values which are dependent on $i$, then the recurrence can in some cases be solved, see e.\,g., \cite[Ch.~7]{GKP:94} and~\cite{Petkovsek:94}.
 Here, due to the structure of the recurrence, we can use a more pedestrian approach, which is outlined in the next section.